Oreoz/ember-clipboard-to-store/README.md

-# Ember Spreadsheet to Store
+# Ember Excel to Model(s)

-Work in Progress.
+This is currently a work in progress.

 ## Description
 The purpose of this addon is to help the creation of records from data that a user is copying/pasting from a spreadsheet.